gramps-project/gramps/data/man/en.rst

     family tree database directory, then it is opened and an interactive session is started.
-    If *FILE* is a file format understood by Gramps, an empty family tree is created whose name is based on the *FILE* name and the data is imported into it.
+    If *FILE* is a file format understood by Gramps, an empty family tree is created whose name is based on the *FILE* name, and the data is imported into it.
-    The rest of the options is ignored.
+    Any other options are ignored.
     This way of launching is suitable for using gramps as a handler for genealogical data in e.g. web browsers.
-    This invocation can accept any data format native to gramps, see below.
+    This invocation can accept any data format native to gramps; see below.

 **-f**, **--format**\ =\ *FORMAT*
-    Explicitly specify format of *FILE* given by preceding **-i**, or **-e** option.
+    Explicitly specify format of *FILE* given by preceding **-i** or **-e** option.
-    If the **-f** option is not given for any *FILE*, the format of that file is guessed according to its extension or MIME-type.
+    If the **-f** option is not given for any *FILE*, the format of that file is guessed according to its extension or MIME type.

     Formats available for export are **gramps-xml** (guessed if *FILE* ends with `.gramps`), **gedcom** (guessed if *FILE* ends with `.ged`), or any